 9. Experience Advertising

 This is just one example of the infinite possibilities of experience advertising.
-It requires targeted campaigns in major areas, but if you do it right, it can have a lasting positive impact for your brand.
+It requires targeted campaigns in significant areas, but if you do it right, it can have a lasting positive impact on your brand.
 Examples include:

 • Guerrilla marketing